8 Ways Dispatch and Delivery Management Systems Impact Your Business

 Dispatch and Delivery Management vs. TMS

 The difference between dispatch and delivery management systems and transportation management systems (TMS) can be confusing.
-Dispatch management offers a holistic approach best suited for fleets handling last-mile deliveries.
+Dispatch management offers a holistic approach best suited for fleets handling deliveries across the last mile.
 It facilitates fast and effective information exchange between delivery agents and teams, proactively supporting operations, improving efficiency, and enabling "right-time" deliveries.

 Conversely, a TMS focuses more on lane rates, external fleets, and customs processes.
-It emphasizes planning and routing cargo drop-offs rather than the critical last mile of delivery.
+It emphasizes planning and routing cargo drop-offs rather than handling deliveries in last mile logistics.

 8 Advantages of the Right Dispatch and Delivery Management Solution